 If you know me, it’s no secret that I love Ibiza.
-As soon as I land on the island, I feel an instant rush of calm and excitement in equal measures.
+As soon as I land on the island, I feel an instant rush of calm and excitement in equal measure.
 I lose all track of time, ignore my phone at all costs (unless, of course, it’s to take a snap or two) and fully embrace the bohemian way of life for a week or two.
+It’s like entering a realm of Ibiza Unplugged, where every moment feels free-spirited and alive.

 My favourite time to visit is in the quieter autumn, winter and early spring months.
 The air is crisp but the sun is still warm.
 And it’s during these times that the real Ibiza emerges and a different sort of hedonism can be explored.